- About AJC

 Council staff edit the transcribed bar poll comments to remove information that might compromise the identities of respondents.
 When staff send an applicant his or her numerical ratings, staff include the applicant’s written, edited comments.
 The edited comments indicate whether the comments were signed or unsigned, but no identifying information about the survey respondent is provided.
 Bar poll comments about applicants are not released publicly, and applicants are not permitted to share them outside the interview room.

 To insure the confidentiality of the written bar survey comments, an applicant is asked to destroy or return to the Council his or her edited comments at the conclusion of the selection process.
 Comments may be returned at or after the interview, or when the applicant withdraws his or her application.

 B. Solicitation of Public Comment

 Immediately after the application deadline has passed, the Council issues a press release announcing the names of applicants; it also publicizes and posts on its website the place and approximate date of the Council meeting set for candidate interviews and the Council's vote.
 In its press release and on its website, the Council invites comments from the public about applicants.
 The public is invited to write, telephone, or fax comments to the Council.
 The public is also invited to submit comments via the Council’s website.

 The Council holds a public hearing to receive public comments, normally in the community where the judge will sit.
 The hearing typically coincides with the time set for applicant interviews.
-The Council advertises its public hearing through paid advertisements in major newspapers in Anchorage, Fairbanks, and Juneau, and in the location of the vacancy if it is outside of these communities.
+Subject to available funding, the Council advertises its public hearing through paid advertisements in major newspapers in Anchorage, Fairbanks, and Juneau, and in the location of the vacancy if it is outside of these communities.
 The Council may take public comments telephonically at the Council’s expense.

 IV.
 Distribution of Applicant Materials to Council Members

 Council staff compile all solicited materials and any unsolicited materials about applicants.
 Approximately three weeks prior to the Council’s meeting to interview applicants, Council staff send a packet of materials to each Council member about the applicants.
 This packet includes:

 - copies of the written applications